PelleLille/hsl-docs/functions.rst

   Return the substring of s.

   :param string s: the input string
-  :param string start: the start position
+  :param number start: the start position
   :param number len: the length limit if given
   :return: the substring
   :rtype: string